 The problem might be on Apple’s end.
 So before spending a lot of time troubleshooting, make sure that Apple’s Servers are in tip-top shape!

 Visit Apple’s System Status Site to get a snapshot of performance.
-If issues are currently reported, wait until they resolve and then try again.
+If you see any currently reported issues, wait until they resolve and then try again.

 If problems persist when Apple’s system site shows no current issues, then begin troubleshooting your device.